pikumb94/Endless-Oresto/README.md

-# Around The Biscuit
+# Endless Oresto
-Project for the Brackeys 2025.2  Game Jam
+A variation of the Chrome Dinosaur in Oresto's fashion.